 They also mistakenly believe that somebody spending £50 a month on VAT-free goods will now spend an extra 17.5% when in fact they’ll spend the same or less on fewer items.
 Governments and bodies like the MPAA and the RIAA always assume that you’re cheating them if their income ever drops – I guess they think everybody has an infinite amount of expendable money.

-So Jersey has decided to withdraw the UK chains licence’s next year and Guernsey has already warned the businesses they won’t be welcome here either.
+So Jersey has decided to withdraw the UK chains license’s next year and Guernsey has already warned the businesses they won’t be welcome here either.

 The rationale is that they are looking after local businesses which is kind of true.
 If the UK government get irked enough about the situation they’ll change the laws and we’ll all be out of luck.
 Maybe closing the door to UK retailers will work, or maybe they’ll retaliate and claim they can’t compete with offshore sales and push for the laws to be changed.